Master's of Science

 There are no set deadlines for application.
 We operate on a rolling admissions basis.
 We recommend submitting all materials required for admission at least 30 days prior to the start date for the term you wish to begin.
 Students are encouraged to apply as early as possible to allow for the best scheduling options, since some course sections may close out if registering late.

-Canisius College has three terms per year: fall (late August), spring (January) and summer (May/June).
+With the exception of the Advanced Special Education program which offers fall (late August), spring (mid-January) and summer (May/June) start dates, the other four program options only offer fall and spring start dates.
 You select your start date when you file your application.
 If you are unsure of your start date, select the earliest one that you are most likely to attend.
 Should you be accepted and wish to change your start date to a later term, simply inform the office of your new start date in writing and the change will be noted on your file.

 Most courses are offered Monday through Thursday in the late afternoon and evening .

-During the summers, Canisius College has two five week sessions offered from the middle of May to the beginning of August.
-Courses meet two times per week on a Monday-Wednesday or Tuesday-Thursday schedule.
-Some courses are offered online, allowing additional flexibility in scheduling.
+During the summer, Canisius College has two five-week sessions offered from the middle of May to the beginning of August.

 Teachers certified in childhood and special education can complete the masters program in 30 credit hours.